nuclio/nuclio/docs/reference/triggers/kafka.md

 This enables the function to receive and process more events simultaneously.

 To enable this feature, set the `ExplicitAckMode` in the trigger's spec to `enable` or `explicitOnly`, where the optional modes are:
-* `enable` - allows explicit and implicit ack according to the "x-nuclio-stream-no-ack" header
+* `enable` - allows explicit and implicit ACK according to the "x-nuclio-stream-no-ack" header
-* `disable`- disables the explicit ack feature and allows only implicit acks (default)
+* `disable`- disables the explicit ACK feature and allows only implicit acks (default)
 * `explicitOnly`- allows only explicit acks and disables implicit acks

 To receive more events without committing them, your function handler must respond with a nuclio response object, set the `x-nuclio-stream-no-ack` header to `true` in the request.